Greenvale, New York: Bus

 Greenvale is served by the n20H and n27 bus routes, which are operated by Nassau Inter-County Express (NICE).
 The n20H travels west-east along Northern Boulevard, while the n27 travels north-south along Glen Cove Road.

 Utility services

 Natural gas

 National Grid provides natural gas to all homes and businesses that are hooked up to natural gas lines in Greenvale.

 Power

-PSEG Long Island provides power to all homes and businesses within Greenvale.
+PSEG Long Island provides power to all homes and businesses within Greenvale, on behalf of the Long Island Power Authority.

 Sewage

 Greenvale is not connected to a sanitary sewer system.
 As such, all homes and businesses in Greenvale rely on cesspools and septic systems.

 Trash collection

 Trash collection services in Greenvale are provided by Meadow Carting, under contract to the Roslyn Garbage District.
-The hamlet, in its entirety, is located within the boundaries of (and is thus served by) the Roslyn Garbage District.
+Furthermore, the hamlet – in its entirety – is located within the boundaries of (and is thus served by) the Roslyn Garbage District.

 Water

 Greenvale is located within the boundaries of (and is thus served by) the Jericho Water District and the Roslyn Water District.
-The Jericho Water District serves the portions of the hamlet in the Town of Oyster Bay, while the Roslyn Water District serves the portions of the hamlet in the Town of North Hempstead.
+The Jericho Water District serves the portions of the hamlet located within the Town of Oyster Bay, while the Roslyn Water District serves the portions within the Town of North Hempstead.